bhalash/charon/README.md

-# scss-helpers
+# Charon
-These files are a small set of helper functions, mixins and partials that I reuse across projects.
+Charon is a Sass (SCSS) library.
 Becasue I work on proprietary projects I chose to use the MIT License instead of the GPL in order to sidestep any headaches about needing to open code.

 ## Files
 #### [\_boxes.scss](/_boxes.scss)